Hi, I’m Kim!

 A little about me……

-I’m a Christ-follower, flawed, a work in progress, bible study facilitator, writer, blogger, wife of 28 years, mother to two, and grandma to a 4 year old firecracker born on the fourth of July!
+I’m a Christ-follower, flawed, a work in progress, bible study facilitator, writer, blogger, wife of 28 years, mother to two, and grandma to a 5-year-old firecracker born on the fourth of July!

 You should probably know a few other things about me.
 I love the Marvel comics Avenger movies!
 I’m the youngest of four kids.
 I have a sarcastic sense of humor.
 I can eat pizza every day and I have a passion for frozen Coke.

-I also have a chronic illness.
-I have been diagnosed with PCOS, Fibromyalgia/Chronic Fatigue Syndrome and Adrenal Fatigue.
-In 2011 I stepped away from my career in the financial industry to focus on my Lord, my family, and my health.
+I also happen to have a few chronic illnesses.
+I have been diagnosed with PCOS, Fibromyalgia/Chronic Fatigue Syndrome, and Adrenal Fatigue.
+In 2011, I stepped away from my career in the financial industry to focus on my Lord, my family, and my health.
+Then on September 20th of 2017, I was diagnosed with Congestive Heart Failure with an ejection fraction of 20-20%.
+This is proving to be my biggest battle for sure!

 I believe we need to be intentional with our life for Christ.
 Waking up each morning and just taking life as it hits us isn’t very effective.
 We can thrive with a plan and a purpose – even in the midst of chronic illness!